 Also, you know, high-quality beans will ensure high-quality espresso.
 So, in that case, it appears to be a non-pressurized portafilter that will suit you the best.

-But if you are habituated with having the original taste of espresso, you can't expect to get the same level of taste from this portafilter.
-However, when you are really craving for getting a shot of rich-quality espresso, you can pay a visit to your nearest coffee shop.
+But if you are habituated to having the original taste of espresso, you can’t expect to get the same level of taste from this portafilter.
+However, when you are craving for getting a shot of rich-quality espresso, you can pay a visit to your nearest coffee shop.